Table of Contents

 3 VACUUM_TABLE_SIZE_GROWTH_FACTOR ≈2.2 Threshold multiplier: if table size after current iteration ≥ previous size × this factor, IDM triggers aggressive `VACUUM FULL` to combat table bloat caused by PostgreSQL MVCC dead tuples during heavy UPDATE/DELETE patterns.

-8 INTERNAL_RETRYABLE_ERROR_ATTEMPTS_COUNT 10 Number of automatic retry attempts inside the same batch for transient/retryable errors (network timeout, momentary locks, etc.) before marking the entire batch as failed.
+8 INTERNAL_RETRYABLE_ERROR_ATTEMPTS_COUNT 10 Number of automatic retry attempts inside the same batch for transient/retryable errors (e.g., network timeouts, momentary locks, etc.) before marking the entire batch as failed.
 Intra-batch retry is significantly cheaper than full batch restart.

 10 SUSPEND_THREAD_WORKER_SOFT_ATTEMPTS 100 Number of soft suspension attempts before the engine resorts to forceful thread termination.

-These allow fine-grained optimization for very large or complex migrations.
+These parameters allow fine-grained optimization for very large or complex migrations.

-Table options - parameters that can be configured individually for each table and are available only when the table is fully stopped (paused or not running).
-They allow fine-tuning of the migration process to achieve an optimal balance of resources when migrating tables of different sizes and change patterns simultaneously.
+Table options — parameters that can be configured individually for each table and are available only when the table is in a fully stopped state (paused or inactive).
+They allow fine-tuning of the migration process to achieve an optimal balance of resource usage when migrating tables of varying sizes and change patterns simultaneously.

 ID Parameter Default Value Description

 0 ROWS_QUANTITY_COST_IN_BATCHES 0.0000001 The cost of a single row in IDM batch units.
-Used for load balancing between simultaneously migrating tables (the more rows a table has, the higher its “weight”).
+Used for load balancing between simultaneously migrating tables (the more rows in a table, the higher its “weight”).

 1 ROWS_SIZE_COST_IN_BATCHES 0.0000001 The cost of a single byte in IDM batch units.
 Used for load balancing based on data volume (especially important for tables with large BLOB/CLOB columns).

-2 BLOCKS_COUNT_PER_TASK 1024 Defines how many Oracle blocks are grouped into one task within a batch.
+2 BLOCKS_COUNT_PER_TASK 1024 Specifies how many Oracle blocks are grouped into one task within a batch.
 Lower values provide higher granularity but increase overhead.

-3 TABLE_OUT_PLACE_ROWS_SIZE_TRESHOLD 0.1 × initial_table_size_in_bytes Threshold for the change in table size (in bytes) during one iteration.
+3 TABLE_OUT_PLACE_ROWS_SIZE_THRESHOLD 0.1 × initial_table_size_in_bytes Threshold for the change in table size (in bytes) during one iteration.
 If exceeded, the table automatically switches to debloating mode (VACUUM FULL).

 4 SOURCE_ROWS_VERSIONS_PREFETCH_COUNT 1000 Number of rows fetched in a single cursor fetch from Oracle when comparing row versions (to detect which rows have changed).

-5 SOURCE_ROWS_VERSIONS_WAIT_AFTER_PREFETCH_SECONDS NULL (no delay) Artificial delay in seconds after each fetch operation while comparing row versions.
+5 SOURCE_ROWS_VERSIONS_WAIT_AFTER_PREFETCH_SECONDS NULL (no delay) Artificial delay in seconds after each fetch operation during row version comparison.
 Used to reduce load on the source database.

 6 SOURCE_ROWS_CONTENT_PREFETCH_COUNT 1000 Number of rows fetched in a single cursor fetch from Oracle when retrieving the actual content of changed rows (for UPSERT operations).

-7 SOURCE_ROWS_CONTENT_WAIT_AFTER_PREFETCH_SECONDS NULL (no delay) Artificial delay in seconds after each fetch operation while retrieving the content of upserted (changed) rows.
+7 SOURCE_ROWS_CONTENT_WAIT_AFTER_PREFETCH_SECONDS NULL (no delay) Artificial delay in seconds after each fetch operation while retrieving the content of upserted (i.e., changed) rows.
 Used to reduce load on the source database.

 System Requirements and Limitations